-The next Special filter category, Neodymium, is kind of a sub-category of Planetary filters except that the Neodymium filter has been adapted to a wider range of uses.
-The concept of using Neodymium infused glass in an astronomical filter is somewhat serendipitous.
+The next Special filter category, Neodymium, is kind of a sub-category of Planetary filters, except that the Neodymium filter has been adapted to a wider range of uses.
+The concept of using Neodymium-infused glass in an astronomical filter is somewhat serendipitous.
 The resulting glass media has multiple pass bands in the visible spectrum, and by some strange happenstance the end result is a surprising increase in contrast.
 These filters are available from a number of manufacturers, and they provide good contrast improvement with high overall transmittance.
-I personally use a Moon & Sky Glow filter whenever I view planets or the Moon.
-There are a number of variations on the basic Neodymium infused glass filter that tailor the filter for different applications.
-Some have interference coatings to provide UV/IR blocking, making them good for imaging.
-Some have additional blocking in the violet-blue end of the spectrum to improve the performance of achromatic refractors.
-All-in-all they are a curious family of filters that are worth having a closer look at.
-Note however that even though some manufacturers say that these filters provide light pollution reduction, the amount by which they do so is negligible.
+I personally use a Baader Moon & Sky Glow filter whenever I view planets or the Moon.

-Figure 3.
-Spectral Response of Neodymium Filters: By infusing the filter glass media with the rare earth element neodymium, a unique and useful family of filters was created.
+Image 3 - Spectral Response of Neodymium Filters.
+By infusing the filter glass media with the rare earth element neodymium, a unique and useful family of filters was created.